Skip to main content

 }

-var depth = _occlusionManager.environmentDepthTexture;
+var texture = _occlusionManager.environmentDepthTexture;

-//do something with texture
+// Do something with the texture

 }